ZephyrFBD/cxn0102projector_controller_esp32c3_supermini/README.md

 ### 2️⃣ Obtain the Correct Binary File

-- Download the **.bin** file that matches your device from the available resources.
+- Download the **.bin** file that matches your device from the open-source resources in this repository.

 ### 3️⃣ Set Up the Flashing Tool